 Students obtain a basic understanding of the needs of young children and are trained to implement quality pre-school programming.
 They also learn growth and development principles and discipline techniques.

 Special Admissions Requirements

-- Meet the specific program requirements outlined in admissions requirements. - · Completed physical exam, including T.B. screening and hepatitis vaccines, when applicable.
+- Meet the specific program requirements outlined in admissions requirements. - Completed physical exam, including T.B. screening and hepatitis vaccines. - Satisfactory police or government record check, when applicable.